fbpx

 Growing shampoo ginger in the ground

-If you live in a tropical climate and want to plant shampoo ginger lily in the ground, choose a location with well-draining soil and partial to full sun.
+If you live in a tropical climate and want to plant shampoo ginger lilies in the ground, choose a location with well-draining soil and partial to full sun.
 Dig a hole that is just slightly larger than the root ball of the plant, and carefully place the plant in the shallow hole.
 Tamp down the soil around the roots to secure the plant in place, and water it thoroughly.

 Care after planting